berkguneey/HackerRankSamples/README.md

 - It must be greater than the original word.
 - It must be the smallest word that meets the first condition.

+**Cavity Map:**

+You are given a square map as a matrix of integer strings.
+Each cell of the map has a value denoting its depth.
+We will call a cell of the map a cavity if and only if this cell is not on the border of the map and each cell adjacent to it has strictly smaller depth.
+Two cells are adjacent if they have a common side, or edge.

+Find all the cavities on the map and replace their depths with the uppercase character X.

 **Encryption:**

 An English text needs to be encrypted using the following encryption scheme.
 First, the spaces are removed from the text.
 Let L be the length of this text.

+**Manasa And Stones:**

+Manasa is out on a hike with friends.
+She finds a trail of stones with numbers on them.
+She starts following the trail and notices that any two consecutive stones' numbers differ by one of two values.
+Legend has it that there is a treasure trove at the end of the trail.
+If Manasa can guess the value of the last stone, the treasure will be hers.

 **Organizing Containers of Balls:**